earlyxpian/earlyxpian.github.io/eng/barnabas.md

 ---
-title: Epistle of Barnabas
+title: Letter of Barnabas
 ---

-# Epistle of Barnabas
+# Letter of Barnabas

 English translations: